 Our school and its Center for Archaeology and Society manage extensive archaeological, ethnographic and evolutionary anthropology collections.
 Primarily from Arizona but also representing Mesoamerica, Africa and Asia, they are available for your research, teaching and exhibitions.
 Of the more than 250,000 individual and bulk specimens, about 200,000 are digitized.
 Type and comparative collections are also available in a variety of materials: ceramics, fauna, pollen, seeds, non-human primates and fossil hominid and dental casts.
 Individual faculty members also maintain artifacts, human remains and/or related digital materials relevant to their teaching and research.
-See individual faculty members, curator of collections Arleyn Simon and further information on this site for access, since the collections are stored in multiple buildings on and off-campus.
+See individual faculty members and further information on this site for access, since the collections are stored in multiple buildings on and off-campus.

 You will have scores of opportunities to connect with faculty and fellow students at a full calendar of lectures, brown bag lunch discussions, dissertation defenses and exhibit openings.
-A weekly e-digest, graduate blackboard site, mobile web application and the weekly event guide posted outside the main office are your best source of current event listings.
+Our weekly newsletter is your best source of current event listings.
 The full calendar is also online.

 Leading faculty members conduct field schools around the world to provide you with hands-on experience and unique learning opportunities.
 Our students have excavated Bronze Age villages in the Mediterranean, explored the Ethiopian discovery site of the famed hominid fossil “Lucy,” studied the ancient cultures of the American Southwest, examined the paleoecology of the South African coast and trained at the Kampsville site of bioarchaeology and paleopathology pioneer Jane Buikstra.
 Specific program dates and registration deadlines are on our Field Schools pages.